5 Letter Words That Start With MO

 money

-Noun : A generally accepted means of exchange and measure of value.
+Noun : A generally accepted means of exchange.

 Noun : A currency maintained by a state or other entity which can guarantee its value (such as a monetary union).